 14. Don’t: Let his baggage overwhelm you

 If you’re falling in love with an older man, don’t let his life’s baggage overwhelm or deter you from taking things forward.
 Yes, it can be intimidating to think that you may become a step-parent to his children, who may not be much older than you.
-Or how his family may react to the relationship.
+Or you’ll dread thinking about how his family may react to the relationship.

-But, as long as it works for the two of you, trust the other pieces to fall in place with time and a little effort.
-Know that his family, his past relationships aren’t yours to get involved in until you’re both ready for it.
+But as long as it works for the two of you, trust the other pieces to fall in place with time and a little effort.
+Know that his family and his past relationships aren’t yours to get involved in until you’re both ready for it.
 This way you can make one of the biggest perceived cons of dating an older man less intimidating.

 15. Do: Show affection

 If you’re dating a man who is your senior not by a few years but a couple of decades, romancing him may not come to you organically.
 Not at first anyway.
-But don’t let the dad syndrome get in the way of your relationship.
+“How to date older men?” you wonder.
+Well, don’t let the dad syndrome get in the way of your relationship.

 Display your affection through gestures, words, and touch as often as possible.
+Maybe slide into a little PDA if he is okay with it.
 Even if it feels a tad awkward at first, you will find your comfort zone with him eventually.
-Just ease into it and don’t let any build-up pressure get to you.
+Just ease into it and don’t let any pressure get to you.

 Related Reading: 20 Rules Of Dating A Single Dad

 There is a good chance that there may be other guys making passes at you, expressing their interest, or trying to win you over.
 Using them to make your man jealous is a terrible idea.
 No matter what your reasons, this approach is sure to backfire.
 And your relationship may crash and burn as a result.
 One of the biggest advantages of dating an older man is that he is more likely to be secure about you and the relationship.
 Savor that instead of trying to challenge his sense of security.